 This 2700-calorie meal plan is designed to be easy to meal prep, offering two breakfast options, two lunch options, and three dining options.
 Just enough verity, but not so that you feel overwhelmed.

-What I like to recommend for my client to do is to have two meal prep days.
-The first meal prep day is on Sunday, when you prep the next 3-4 four days’ worth of meals.
-Then on Wednesday of that week, you meal prep for the rest of the week.
-This ensures that you have fresh food but also that you’re not spending your whole weekend in the kitchen.
+I recommend that my client have two meal prep days.
+The first meal prep day is on Sunday when you prep the next 3-4 four days’ worth of meals.
+Then on Wednesday of that week, you meal prep for the rest.
+This ensures that you have fresh food and not spend your whole weekend in the kitchen.

-Some people will be able to lose weight while eating 2700 calories; however, those people are using a lot of energy day to day.
-This can be caused by a physically demanding job, a vigorous exercise routine, or just generally having an active lifestyle.
+Some people will be able to lose weight while eating 2700 calories; however, those people use a lot of energy daily.
+A physically demanding job can cause this, a vigorous exercise routine or just generally having an active lifestyle.

-If you want to build muscle, you’re going to need to be eating enough protein and calories and engaging in physical activity, specifically strength training.
-Therefore no, only eating 2700 calories will not help you build muscle.
+If you want to build muscle, you will need to eat enough protein and calories and engage in physical activity, specifically strength training.

 If you’re always hungry, likely, you’re not eating enough calories.
-This 2700-calorie meal plan is designed to be satisfying, but if you find yourself still hungry after eating, you may need to increase your calories.
+This 2700-calorie meal plan is designed to be satisfying, but if you are still hungry after eating, you may need to increase your calories.